-In this ongoing body of work titled ‘Take a Picture’ and made in collaboration with my mother, we took the Covid-19 lockdown as an opportunity to simulate travel to my mother’s dream destinations.
+In this body of work titled ‘Take a Picture’ and made in collaboration with my mother, we took the Covid-19 lockdown as an opportunity to simulate travel to my mother’s dream destinations.
 The images are a response to my present environment, yet displaced in time and fluid in space, as is only possible within a virtual universe, one that is facilitated by the internet today.
 On the brink of nostalgia, the implosion of time in these images allows the past and future to seep into the present.

 Using multiple visual devices - images from her archives, screenshots from google street view, desktop wallpapers found on the internet, and images captured through the laptop computer’s lens - the simulations are created on ‘Zoom’ using the program’s virtual background feature.
 I believe the popularity of Zoom is a cornerstone for our present times, and it marks a shift in our dependancy on telecommuting.

 Industry, connectivity and media have turned landscapes into hyperreal objects of desire - the same industry that turns experience into commodities, and portraits into performances to be communicated to a virtually omnipresent audience via social media.
 The emergent pool of homogenous imagery creates templates for the industry to ‘tailor-make’ experiences, and so also for the holiday photo.
 In the moments where these images breakdown is when the illusion is broken.
 In ‘Take a Picture’, the broken simulations & distorted satellite images create a tear in the fabric, facilitating collisions in time and deterritorialized experience.
 It is on one level a performance and on another level a documentation, both of our predicament and of our present stage of technology.
 The scope of such collaborations with my mother is infinite and she being a priority in my life, these collaborations are a way of tethering our parallel existences in an enjoyable, meaningful way.